RobertoFalconi/SUOMI/README.md

 # Mobile App

-Leater improvements of SUOMI lead us to develop a mobile application for smartphone with Android or iOS, using Xamarin, Visual Studio .NET environments.
+Leater improvements of SUOMI lead us to develop a mobile application for smartphone with Android or iOS, using Xamarin, Visual Studio and others .NET environments.
 Look the mobile version at the following link.

 - Mobile version: https://www.slideshare.net/RobertoFalconi4/suomi-web-software-that-guide-users-of-a-spa-in-the-best-possible-journey-using-iot/30?src=clipshare